mhedlund17/RNET_Public/CCDT/Human_Analysis/README.md

 ---
 ## Demo & Analysis instuctions
 Demo will go through full analysis using raw data from a single subject.
-This will take approximately XX minutes/hours to run (tested on Windows 11, Intel Core i9-12900K, 2500MHz, 14Cores, 16GB RAM).
+This will take approximately 2 hours to run (tested on Windows 11, Intel Core i9-12900K, 2500MHz, 14Cores, 16GB RAM).

 The demo can be expaneded to analyze the full dataset from FigShare.
 After downloading this dataset, simply change the raw data directories in `loadData_natus.m`, `CCDT_graph_features.m`, `CCDT_power_features.m`, and `CCDT_trPLV.m`.
 Then uncomment all lines in `CCDTdatabase.m` to include all subjects and task sessions in the analysis.